How To Choose Down vs. Feather

 800 Fill Power Hungarian goose down cluster.

-Considered by many the finest most luxurious fill in world.
-800 fill power Hungarian goose down clusters are larger than a US quarter in size.
+Considered by many the finest most luxurious fill in the world.
+800 fill power Hungarian white goose down clusters are larger than a US quarter in size.
 Their enormous size and three-dimensional spherical shape make them the most resilient and longest-lasting down cluster.
 This largest of the down clusters is ideal for its ability to insulate when used in a down comforter or be resilient when used for our heirloom quality luxury down pillows and luxurious down mattress toppers.

 700 Fill Power Hungarian goose down cluster.

-This excellent quality Hungarian goose down cluster can never be considered a compromise.
+This excellent quality Hungarian white goose down cluster can never be considered a compromise.
 It is much larger than a 600 fill power down cluster and therefore higher quality.
 It is also cleaned using a multistep process to ensure the down can reach its maximum loft, meaning it will be more resilient and longer-lasting than a 600 fill power down cluster.

 600 Fill Power Hungarian goose down cluster.